-We’re thrilled to announce that Marcelle Leahy is the recipient of the 2024 Governor Madeleine M. Kunin Achievement Award!
+We’re thrilled to announce that, for the first time, two women are the recipients of the 2025 Governor Madeleine M. Kunin Achievement Award!

 The criteria for nominees of the award are: